cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2023/11/29**: Added `unfold_batch` option to send the reference images sequentially to a latent batch.
+Useful for animations.

 **2023/11/26**: Added [timestepping](#timestepping).
 You may need to delete the old nodes and recreate them. **Important:** For this to work you need to update ComfyUI to the latest version.

 **2023/11/24**: Support for multiple attention masks.